weizh888/ProductImageSegmentation/README.md

   `Pants_Leggings`, `Dresses` and `Tops` are relatively easy to segment, but sometimes the model cannot identify `Dresses` and `Skirts`, `Skirts` and `Shorts`.

 ### Conclusion and More Thoughts

   * The datasets used for training and validation are 2000 manually labelled images from the raw .zip file.
 The first step was to use only one category for segmentation.
 Then 6 categories were used for modelling.

   * The model used is based on the pre-trained [ssd_mobilenet_v1_coco](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) model from [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), due to its fast speed.
 Model training part was mainly completed on google cloud platform.
-Some pre-testing and visualization work was done on a windows PC.
+Some pre-training and visualization work was done on a windows PC.

   * The model was able to segment one-class situation very precisely.
 But on a six-class segmentation work, it didn't perform as well.
 There are some possible reasons:
   ```